 - Add the sugar, maple syrup, red wine, orange juice and zest and give it a stir.
 Put the cinnamon stick and rosemary on top.

 - Put the lid on the Instant Pot and seal the vent.
 Cook for 3 minutes on high pressure and leave the pressure to release naturally.
-Once the pin has dropped, open the lid, discard the cinnamon stick and rosemary, and add the reserved cranberries.
-Stir well and have a quick taste.
+Once the pin has dropped, open the lid.
+It will look foamy and unappetizing but don't panic.
+Discard the cinnamon stick and rosemary, and add the reserved cranberries.
+The residual heat is enough to cook them.
+Stir well.
+Now it looks good.
+Have a quick taste.
 Be careful as it will be very hot.
 If you find it too sour, now is the time to add a little more sugar because it will dissolve in the heat.
-Keep in mind though that a little tartness is good as it works really well with your festive foods.
+Keep in mind though that a little tartness is good as it works really well with your rich festive foods.